With daily production of up to 8.4 million m³, Eneva is the largest private operator of natural gas in Brazil.

-ENEVA operates seven fields: three of them in production (Gavião Real, Gavião Vermelho and Gavião Branco) and four of them in development (Gavião Caboclo, Gavião Azul, Gavião Preto and Gavião Branco Norte).
-In addition, the company owns seven Discovery Assessment Plans(PADs) and seven exploratory blocks acquired in the ANP’s 13th Bidding Round, in 2015.
+Eneva operates seven fields: fivee of them in production (Gavião Real, Gavião Vermelho, Gavião Branco, Gavião Caboclo and Gaviãi Azul) and three of them in development (Gavião Preto, Gavião Branco Norte and Gavião Tesoura).
+In addition, the company owns seven Discovery Assessment Plans(PADs), seven exploratory blocks acquired in the ANP’s 13th Bidding Round, in 2015, and five exploratory blocks acquired in the ANP’s 14th Bidding Round, in 2017.

 Non-associated, onshore natural gas is very competitive in terms of finding, development and production costs, and this leads to the attractive value of the resulting energy we generate.
 Furthermore, our reservoir-to-wire model works well in the context of Brazil’s well developed electric transmission infrastructure, especially when we compare this to Brazil’s limited pipeline network.
 The model presents itself as the most effective monetization vehicle for the country’s onshore gas.